 Mk.11:16: “Jesus did not permit anyone to carry anything through the temple area.”
 (The buying and selling were being done in the court of the Gentiles, the outermost court of the temple area.
 Of course, the Jews would place these buyers and sellers in this area, designated for the Gentiles.
 Jesus was angry in that it curtailed His efforts to reach the Gentiles.)

 Mt.12:12: “How much more valuable a person is than a sheep.
 So it is lawful to do good on the sabbath.”
-(The Jews had already made provisions to help the animals on the sabbath.
-Jesus points out the important need to help out man.
-Jesus healed the man’s withered hand and soon received the anger from the Jews.)
+(The Jews had already had provisions for saving the life of man and animals on the sabbath.
+The Jews, hoping to find something to accuse Jesus with, asked Him if it is lawful to heal on the Sabbath.
+Jesus points out that man is much more valuable.

 Php.1:9-10: “[Paul]: this is my prayer: that you increase every more and more in knowledge and every kind of perception, to discern what is of value, so that you may be pure and blameless for the day of Christ.”
 (Paul calls each of us to properly distinguish between right and wrong and good and bad.
 One must be both intelligent and discriminating (making good choices.)

 Etymology: The Greek verb diaphero means to carry (-phero) through (-dia).
+The act of carrying through signifies carrying something distinct or different.
 The Latin noun melior means better.
 The Latin verb transferre means to transform, to bring across, and to translate.
-The Latin verb disseminare means to scatter or to sow.
+The Latin verb diseminare means to scatter or to sow.
 The Latin verb supervenire means to surpass, to come up, and to surprise.

 The Vatican’s new synodal Penitential Celebration (Oct.1, 2024):

 - The Penitential Liturgy is intended to direct the work of the Synod towards the beginning of a new way of being Church.
-(WHY DOES JESUS’ CHURCH NEED TO BECOME A NEW CHURCH???)
+(WHY DO WE NEED A NEW CHURCH?)

 - There will be testimonies of social sins: the sin of abuse, the sin of war, the sin of indifference (migrations).
 (Sounds like pandering and virtue signaling to the world.)